-This article will help not to clip the wrong knife at your belt when travelling to Germany.
+This article about German knife laws will help not to clip the wrong knife at your belt when travelling to Germany.
 (Hier klicken für deutsche Version)

 aus europäischen Manufakturen